SihaoCheng/scattering_transform/README.md

 )
 ```

-The input data should be a numpy array of images with dimensions (N_image, M, N).
+The input data should be a numpy array or torch tensor of images with dimensions (N_image, M, N).
 Output are torch tensors in the assigned computing device, e.g., cuda() or cpu.
 Parallel calculation is automatically implemented by `torch`, for both cpu and gpu.
 Please pay attention that large number of images in a batch (30 in this example) may cause memory problem.
 In that case just cut the image set into smaller batches.

 When using CPUs, one may also consider to feed 1 image (with size [1, M, N]) in each batch, and use the 'multiprocessing' package for parallel computation.